mofro/team_intelligence_framework/EXPERTISE_DOMAINS.md

 - Domains and specializations are extracted from actual `expertise_scope` and `defers_to` patterns in persona schemas
 - Clear distinction between universal domains and framework-specific specializations prevents coupling to particular technologies
+- "project_lead" is a special reference type for deference to user/creator for final creative authority
 - This glossary will be updated as each domain is refactored
 - Once all domains are refactored, consolidation analysis will inform refinement of domain definitions
-- Two personas (Dave/ux_ui_strategist and Dylan/experienced_developer) have no defers_to, indicating independent authority in their primary domains
+- Two personas (Dave/ux_ui_strategist and Dylan/experienced_developer and screenwriter) have no defers_to, indicating independent authority in their primary domains